What's the Difference Between Actions and Scenes?

 Knowledge Injection

-Scenes can preload background knowledge, professional terminology, or thinking frameworks needed for specific tasks.
-AI will prioritize these preset knowledge rather than randomly pulling from its vast general knowledge.
+Scene can preload background knowledge, professional terminology, or thinking frameworks needed to complete specific tasks.
+AI will prioritize using this preset knowledge rather than randomly extracting from vast general knowledge.

 Behavioral Constraints

-Scenes set AI's behavioral boundaries, such as "You must answer based on provided materials and not fabricate information".
-This hard constraint greatly reduces the probability of AI producing "hallucinations".
+Scene sets AI's behavioral boundaries, such as "You must answer based on provided materials and must not fabricate information".
+This hard constraint greatly reduces the probability of AI generating inaccurate content.

-Analogy: Chatting with regular AI is like talking to a stranger in a plaza—you can't predict their reactions.
-Using a Scene is like entering an operating room equipped with professional tools and talking to a doctor in a white coat—collaboration goals and results become clear and predictable.
+Talking with regular AI is like chatting with strangers in a public square—you can't predict their reactions.
+Using a Scene is like entering an operating room equipped with professional tools, talking with a doctor in a white coat—collaboration goals and results become clear and predictable.

-When Scenes and Actions are used together, Dessix transforms from a chat tool into a customizable AI application platform:
+When Scene and Action are combined, Dessix transforms from a chat tool into a customizable AI collaboration platform:

-This combination lets you design and orchestrate how AI works based on professional needs.
-AI collaboration transforms from uncertainty-filled "artistic creation" to predictable "engineering practice".
+This combination allows you to design and orchestrate how AI works according to professional needs.
+AI collaboration transforms from uncertain "artistic creation" to predictable "engineering practice".

 Quick Selection Guide